 Manzanar National Historic Site

-This national historic site is one of the best preserved former camp sites from the World War II.
+This national historic site is one of the best preserved former campsites from World War II.
 This site consists of 10 camps that showcase the legacy of Japanese American incarceration in the country.
 Before the Japanese Americans were incarcerated in these camps, the area was inhabited by the Native Americans.
 As one of the national park service sites in California aims to preserve the history of the site and have it remembered by future generations.

 Mojave National Preserve